Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4: Experimental procedures

 Below we also show some previously unpublished data from a zero-field inelastic neutron experiment carried out at the LET spectrometer at RAL~\cite{Facheris2023,LET_data}.
-The same $1.16$~g single crystal as used in Refs.~\cite{Facheris2022,Facheris2023} was aligned to have the $(b,c)$ plane horizontal.
-All the measurements were performed at the base temperature of a $^3$He-$^4$He dilution refrigerator.
-The sample was rotated over a $180^\circ$ angular range around the $\mathbf{a}$ axis in steps of $1^\circ$, typically counting $\sim 10$ minutes at each orientation.
+In this measurement we used the same $1.16$~g single crystal as Refs.~\cite{Facheris2022,Facheris2023}.
+The sample was mounted with the $\mb{a}$ axis vertical.
+All measurements were performed at the base temperature of a $^3$He-$^4$He dilution refrigerator.
+The data were collected as the sample was rotated over a $180^\circ$ angular range around the vertical axis, in steps of $1^\circ$, typically counting $\sim 10$ minutes at each orientation.
 The data were reduced with MANTID \cite{MANTID_paper} and HORACE \cite{HORACE_paper}.

 The THz absorption experiment was performed with a Martin-Puplett-type interferometer and a $^3$He-$^4$He dilution refrigerator using a $^3$He-cooled Si bolometer at $300$~mK.
 The sample was a circular plate $1.1$~mm thick in the $\mb{b}$ direction and $4$~mm in diameter.
 THz radiation propagating along the crystal $\mb{b}$ axis was unpolarized and the apodized instrumental resolution was $0.025$~meV.
 Due to the heating caused by the THz radiation, the lowest stable attainable temperature was around $200$~mK.